Skip to main content

 export default TripleCounter;

-The key to performance is preventing unnecessary re-renders.
-If a component's visual output doesn't need to change, it shouldn't re-render.
+Most performance issues in React stem from unnecessary re-renders.
+If a component's output doesn't change, it shouldn't re-render.
+Techniques to prevent unnecessary re-renders include:

 function Parent() {